AS97GitHub/ABC-FontEditor_WIP/README.md

 # ABC Font Editor
-### A desktop GUI tool for viewing and editing .abc binary font files from the FlatOut game series (FlatOut, FlatOut 2, FlatOut: Ultimate Carnage, FlatOut: Head On).
+### A desktop GUI tool for viewing and editing `.abc` binary font files from the FlatOut game series (FlatOut, FlatOut 2, FlatOut: Ultimate Carnage, FlatOut: Head On).

 ## Features
-- Load & visualize .abc font files alongside their texture atlases (.dds / .png), with glyph rectangles drawn as overlays on the texture
+- Load and visualize `.abc` font files alongside their texture atlases (`.png` and supported `.dds` formats), with glyph rectangles drawn directly over the texture
+- Double-click any glyph on the texture preview to edit its coordinates and metrics
-- Export to JSON — dump all glyph records with UV or pixel coordinates, character mappings, padding, and width metadata
+- Export glyph tables to JSON with:
+  - UV or pixel coordinates
+  - Character mappings
+  - Unicode codepoints
+  - Padding and width metrics
+  - Global/header parameters (WIP)
-- Import from JSON — apply edited glyph data back into memory and save as a new .abc file
+- Import edited JSON data back into memory and save as a new `.abc` file
-- Add / delete symbols — add new glyphs or remove existing ones by character, Unicode codepoint (U+XXXX), or hex value, with automatic charmap updates
-- Manual offset control — adjust the binary offset used to parse glyph records, useful for reverse-engineering unknown file variants
+- Add new glyphs and symbols by:
+  - Character
+  - Unicode notation (`U+XXXX`)
+  - Hexadecimal values (`0xXXXX`)
+  - Decimal codepoints
+- Delete symbols or glyph indexes with automatic:
+  - Charmap rebuilding
+  - Glyph index remapping
+  - Glyph table cleanup
+  - Header updates
-- Configurable texture resolution — set texture dimensions manually for correct pixel coordinate calculation when no texture file is loaded
+- Configurable texture resolution for correct pixel coordinate calculation even without a texture file
-- Zoom — zoom in/out on the texture canvas from 10% to 300%
+- Zoom support from 10% to 300%
+- Glyph index overlay visualization directly on the texture
+- All modifications are applied in memory until **Save .abc** is used

 <p align="center">
   <img src="Screenshot.png" width="768">